ligato/docs/docs/user-guide/concepts.md

 **Watcher**

 Back in the plugin, start the watcher.
-The watcher requires two channel types: `datasync.ChangeEvent` and `datasync.ResyncEvent`  and a set of key prefixes to watch:
+The watcher requires two channel types: `datasync.ChangeEvent` and `datasync.ResyncEvent`.
+It also requires a set of key prefixes to watch.

 ```go
 p.resyncEventChannel := make(chan datasync.ResyncEvent)